 Some Other Considerations

-An important factor to consider when buying a bio-ethanol burner is the safety aspects of when the burner will be installed, the safety tray that will be used (some manufacturers supply a safety tray with the burner, with others it is an optional extra.
+An important factor to consider when buying a bio-ethanol burner is the safety aspects of where the firebox burner will be installed, the safety tray that will be used (some manufacturers supply a safety tray with the burner insert, with others it is an optional extra.
 How the user will be protected from the flame, again some manufacturers supply the glass panels with the burner.
 The method for shutting off the flame should be considered also.

 Why Change to a Bioethanol Fireplace Insert?